 “Like a fabulous, wearable Fabergé egg” - The Evening Standard ★★★★★

-Loved by fashion editors, Hollywood stars and rock royalty alike, Mae Cassidy bags have been spotted on the arm of everyone from Paloma Faith to Millie Bobby Brown to Gabrielle Union.
+Loved by fashion editors, Hollywood stars and rock royalty alike, Mae Cassidy bags have been spotted on the arm of everyone from Jessie J to Lizzo, Paloma Faith, Millie Bobby Brown, Ella Henderson, to Gabrielle Union.
 Sold by some of the world’s most prestigious retail partners including Harrods and Net-A-Porter.

 MEET THE MAE CASSIDY MAKERS